kubesphere/website/content/en/blogs/understand-requests-and-limits-in-kubernetes.md

 On the other hand, limits determine the maximum amount of resources that a container can use, preventing resource shortage or machine crashes due to excessive resource consumption.
 If it is set to `0`, it means no resource limit for the container.
 In particular, if you set `limits` without specifying `requests`, Kubernetes considers the value of `requests` is the same as that of `limits` by default.

-Requests and limits apply to two types of resources - compressible (for example, CPU) and incompressible (for example, memory).
+Kubernetes requests and limits apply to two types of resources - compressible (for example, CPU) and incompressible (for example, memory).
 For incompressible resources, appropriate limits are extremely important.

 Here is a brief summary of requests and limits: